rahul-das/ycombinator-scraper/README.md

-Here is a detailed README for your GitHub repository based on the provided files:

----

 # Y Combinator Scraper API

 This repository contains a web scraping API to extract data from Y Combinator's publicly listed companies.
 The API allows users to scrape a specified number of companies and filter results based on various criteria such as batch, industry, region, and founder demographics.